skydoves/landscapist/docs/landscapist/performance-comparison.md

 layout node.
 The rows named painter are `rememberLandscapistImagePainter` against Coil's `rememberAsyncImagePainter`, both inside a plain `Image`.

+Two of those rows are not comparisons. `resize frame, painter` is one: the Coil arm keys its request on a size that changes every frame, so it rebuilds the request and restarts the load on each of them, and the benchmark prints as much next to the number ("that is the row's cost, not the painter's"). `AsyncImage` does not work that way, and the row should not be read as a painter against a painter.

-Read the crossfade row carefully, because it is not a fade against a fade.
-Both sides are warm there, and Coil returns `Transition.Factory.NONE` when `result.dataSource == DataSource.MEMORY_CACHE`, so its column is what it costs to decide not to fade.
+The other is the crossfade row, and it is not a fade against a fade.
+Both sides are warm there, and Coil declines to fade when `result.dataSource == DataSource.MEMORY_CACHE`, so its column is what it costs to decide not to fade.
+That check sits in `CrossfadeTransition.Factory` on Android and in `AsyncImagePainter.nonAndroid` on the platform this benchmark runs on, with the same comment above it in both.
 Landscapist reads the cache while it composes, so it has no loading state to fade out of either and does not run one.
 What the row compares is what each library pays to have a crossfade installed that neither runs, and 49.5 KiB of that is landscapist's.